AmineDjeghri/awesome-os-setup/docs/unix_workflow/2_pycharm_wsl_conda.md

 In the main menu, select Tools | Deployment | Automatic upload.
 Note that automatic upload in this case is performed in the Always mode.

-## 1.4.
-Python remote interpreter
-- add a remote python interpreter: usually found with `which python` on the remote server.
-- PyCharm envs: You can clean out old PyCharm interpreters that are no longer associated with a project see the image [here](https://github.com/AmineDjeghri/BetterWindowsUX/blob/master/pycharm_interpreters.PNG) .
-- This gives you a listing where you can get rid of old virtualenvs that PyCharm thinks are still around

 ## 1.5.
 Remote SSH for ReactJS
-- First make sure that in the server, the React project is running when you run `yarn dev run`
+- First, make sure that in the server, the React project is running when you run `yarn dev run`
 - In pycharm, go to configuration and create a new config for npm
 - select package.json from the local folder
 - select command: run
 - select scripts: dev
 - Node interpreter: copy and paste the result of the command `which node` in the remote server
 - package manager: yarn, for example
-- environment : `PATH=` put the result of the command `echo $PATH`
+- environment: `PATH=` put the result of the command `echo $PATH`